skandaar/skandaar.github.io/_pages/about.md

   and yet it still remains a strange and mysterious place.
 So here come all the human endeavor since the dawn of Reason to fill this gap, we built, invented, created science, philosophy, litterature, systems to understand ourselves and the world.

-  I believe that a full fledged life will be achieved as long as we continue to explore this separation operated by our mind.
+  I believe that a full fledged life will be achieved as long as we continue to explore this separation created by our mind.
 How?
   By enchancing our consciousness.
 The more we become conscious the more we create some unity with the world and less we become miserable.
 We will need then practice and clarity, some sort of sport for both the mind and the body (or that which is not mind), or put in other words we need *action* and action supposes *direction* or *mission*, here both mind and body come at play together